-Open space type Average min. width Min. road frontage No. of access points (1) Features above 2% AEP (1 in 50 year ARI) event Features above 5% AEP (1 in 20 year ARI) event Urban Linear Linkage 15m 40% Where required All structures Pathways Natural Linear Linkage 30m 40% Where required All structures Pathways a) Access, location and connectivity:
+Open space type Average min. width Min. road frontage No. of access points (1) Features above 2% AEP (1 in 50 year ARI) event Features above 5% AEP (1 in 20 year ARI) event Urban L linear ł L inkage 15m 40% Where required All structures Pathways Natural ILinear Linkage 30m 40% Where required All structures Pathways

-- Pathway connections are to be shared use and accommodate varying levels of mobility. - Adjacent land uses are to complement the park and provide a physical and visual interface such as direct residential dwelling frontage access. - Signage and landmarks are to be provided in key locations within the park to promote legibility of the space. - b) Physical design: - Parks are to be a linear shape and reasonably flat to accommodate pathways and recreation spaces. - c) Character, cultural and natural design elements. - Native vegetation is to be retained and integrated into design. - Parks are to protect and enhance landscape amenity and environmental values through linkages. - Interpretive signage is provided when cultural and environmental features are present. - WSUD elements are to be included in landscaping so that it does not interfere with the function of the park. - d) Safety and security: - CPTED principles are used to guide design and location of infrastructure and activity nodes. - If provided, playgrounds are to be located at least 10 metres from private property boundary and 20 metres from external roads. - Landscaping is used to delineate recreational activities, activity nodes, private and public spaces and allow surveillance. - Planted vegetation is not to block views to road, pathways and play spaces. - Bollards, slip rails, vegetation and other measures are to be used to deter unauthorised vehicle access in parks.
+- a) Access, location and connectivity: - Pathway connections are to be shared use and accommodate varying levels of mobility. - Adjacent land uses are to complement the park and provide a physical and visual interface such as direct residential dwelling frontage access. - Signage and landmarks are to be provided in key locations within the park to promote legibility of the space. - b) Physical design: - Parks are to be a linear shape and reasonably flat to accommodate pathways and recreation spaces. - c) Character, cultural and natural design elements. - Natural Native vegetation is to be retained where appropriate and at the discretion of Council and integrated into design. - Parks are to protect and enhance landscape amenity and environmental values through linkages. - Interpretive signage is provided when cultural and environmental features are present. - WSUD elements are to be included in landscaping so that it does not interfere with the function of the park. - d) Safety and security: - CPTED principles are used to guide design and location of infrastructure and activity nodes. - If provided, playgrounds are to be located at least 10 metres from private property boundary and 20 metres from external roads. - Landscaping is used to delineate recreational activities, activity nodes, private and public spaces and allow surveillance. - Planted ∀vegetation is not to block views to road, pathways and play spaces.

+• Bollards, slip rails, vegetation and other measures are to be used to deter unauthorised vehicle access in parks.
 These should be able to be removed in designated locations to enable Council access for maintenance purposes.